EssentialLifeKits/NeuroFlow-ADHD-CODE/README.md

-"Note: This project is currently in active development/testing mode."
+NeuroFlow ADHA-CODE "Note: This project is currently in active development/testing mode."